Quasi-Dense Similarity Learning for Multiple Object Tracking: Experiments

 \subsection{Main results}

 Our method outperforms all existing methods on aforementioned benchmarks without bells and whistles.
-The performance are evaluated according to the official metrics of each benchmark.
+The performance are evaluated with the official metrics.

-\paragraph{MOT} The results on MOT17 and MOT16 benchmark are shown in Table~\ref{tab:mot}.
-Our model achieves the best MOTA of 68.7\% and IDF1 of 66.3\% on the MOT17 and best MOTA of 69.8\% on MOT16 without using external training data.
-We outperform the recent state of the art tracker CenterTrack~\cite{centertrack} by 0.9 points on MOTA and 1.6 points on IDF1 on MOT17 benchmark, showing the effectiveness of our method.
+\paragraph{MOT} The results with private detectors on MOT16 and MOT17 benchmarks are shown in Table~\ref{tab:mot}.
+Our model achieves the best MOTA of 68.7\% and IDF1 of 66.3\% on the MOT17.
+We outperform the state-of-the-art tracker CenterTrack~\cite{centertrack} by 0.9 points on MOTA and 1.6 points on IDF1 respectively.
+Our method does not achieve a relatively low ID Sw. because we have a higher recall.
+The number of ID Sw. will likely increase when we have more tracks.
+This is also why the results with public detectors, which are shown in the supplementary material, have lower IDs, because their recall are lower (FN is higher).

 \paragraph{BDD100K} The main results on BDD100K tracking validation and testing sets are in Table~\ref{tab:bdd}.
 The mMOTA and mIDF1, which represent object coverage and identity consistency respectively, are 36.6\% and 50.8\% on the validation set, and 35.5\% and 52.3\% on the testing set.
 On the two sets, our method outperforms the baseline benchmark method by 10.7 points and 9.2 points in terms of mMOTA, and 6.3 points and 7.6 points in terms of mIDF1 respectively.
 We also outperform the champion of BDD100K 2020 MOT Challenge (madamada) by a large margin but with a simpler detector.
 The significant advancements demonstrate that our method enables more stable object tracking.